 Pegasus Parent Program FAQs

-While the main UCF Family & Guest Orientation is only offered in-person and on-campus (dates can be selected via the student's Orientation account), the Pegasus Parent program will offer the following additional resources in a virtual format.
+The main UCF Family & Guest Orientation is only offered in-person and on-campus (dates can be selected via the student's Orientation account).
 These options are only accessible as part of an official reservation for the Family & Guest Orientation program, included in your fee payment.

-• Access to an informative web-portal called Pegasus Parent Portal, with campus resource content geared towards family members
+• Access to an informative Parent and Family Portal, with campus resource content geared toward family members to support your student's unique learning journey.

 The health and safety of our Knights is our highest priority at UCF.